How we farm.

 So what does this look like for HGH?

-3. Composting - as discussed the farm system at A and B Bickford Farms is symbiotic.
-We can produce our compost from the manures from the farm animals, and leftover vegetative waste from the grain and vegetable operation.
-This decreases our carbon footprint from having to purchase and haul compost from outside sources.
+2. Composting - This decreases our carbon footprint from having to purchase and haul compost from outside sources.
 It is a closed system, but a regenerative system, in a constant feedback loop.

 Other sources of information for farming practices we use: